 In a traditional society such as the Mormon Church, it is frowned upon for men to show weakness and vulnerability.
 With the shame and embarrassment that often goes hand in hand with being a victim of sex abuse, this may stop many men from reporting sexual abuse.

 If you or a loved one is a male survivor of sex abuse in the Mormon Church who has not spoken out due to shame or embarrassment, you could still have legal recourse.
-You may be able to sue a perpetrator and the Church for damages.
-Consulting with a Mormon Church sex abuse lawyer can help you find out about your legal options.
+You may be able to file a lawsuit against the LDS Church and sue a perpetrator for damages.
+Consulting with a sex abuse lawyer who is highly experienced in fighting against the Church can help you find out about your legal options.
 You could potentially recover compensation for your suffering.

 Compensation You Could Receive

-If the Mormon Church acted grossly negligent, you could receive punitive damages in addition to any compensation for your damages.
+If the Mormon Church acted in a grossly negligent manner, you could receive punitive damages in addition to any compensation for your damages.
 Types of compensation you could recover can include medical expenses and any psychological counseling fees, among others.

 Survivors of sexual abuse can also potentially claim compensation for any long-term negative effects the sexual abuse has had on their lives.
 They could potentially receive non-economic damages for: